United States presidential inauguration: Prayers

 Since 1937, the ceremony has incorporated one or more prayers.
 Since 1933 an associated prayer service either public or private attended by the president-elect has often taken place on the morning of the day.
 At times a major public or broadcast prayer service takes place after the main ceremony most recently on the next day.

 Poems

-Six inaugural ceremonies since 1961 have included a reading by a poet.
+Several inaugural ceremonies since 1961 have included a reading by a poet.
 The following poetry readings have taken place: